-When I met Meghan Markle last fall at Soho House in Toronto, she was a vision in white – flowy dress pants, a camisole and a long sleeveless blazer.
+When I met Meghan Markle in the fall of 2015 at Soho House in Toronto, she was a vision in white – a hint to her future with Prince Harry!
+The former actress married into the royal family on May 19th.
+(This is how Meghan is prepping for her wedding.)
 As I introduced myself, she complimented my outfit and we immediately shared some of our favourite places to shop.
-And the conversation was so natural, it’s easy to forget that she is a TV star with a huge social following (700,000+ Instagram followers!).
+And the conversation was so natural, it’s easy to forget that she is a TV star with a huge social following (Meghan Markle’s Instagram account had amassed more than 1 million followers before she closed her account).
 In fact, Markle comes across as genuine, relatable and oh-so-polite – you’d think she was Canadian!

-The 34-year-old was born Rachel Meghan Markle in Los Angeles – coincidentally, the name she shares with her character, Rachel Zane, on the breakout television series Suits.
+Born Rachel Meghan Markle in Los Angeles – coincidentally, the name she shared with her character, Rachel Zane, on the breakout television series Suits.
 Acting isn’t Markle’s only love, though.
 After graduating from Northwestern University with a dual major in theatre and international relations, she spent some time working for the U.S. Embassy in Buenos Aires and is now active in international affairs as the UN Women’s advocate for political participation and leadership.

-That passion for sharing information and female empowerment is something Markle carries over to her lifestyle website, The Tig (thetig.com), which profiles inspirational people and covers topics like self-image, food, travel and decor.
-Oh, and Markle doesn’t just oversee the site; she writes all of its content.
+That passion for sharing information and female empowerment is something Markle carried over to her lifestyle website, The Tig, which profiled inspirational people and covered topics like self-image, food, travel and decor before the site was shut down in April 2017.

 You’ve spent a lot of time in Toronto filming Suits since the show premiered in 2011.
 What do you love about the city?

-[Toronto] is like my home now.
+[Toronto] is like my home.
 At the onset, I didn’t know what to expect, but everyone has been so welcoming.
 The people are so kind, I love the food scene, and I really love exploring little nooks around the city with my two dogs.
-(Markle has two rescue dogs, Bogart and Guy.)
+(Markle has two rescue dogs, Bogart and Guy, and it was actually Ellen DeGeneres who convinced her to adopt!)
 We’ll explore new ravines and jaunt through new areas.
 I love how much green space there is tucked away – you wouldn’t expect that, and it reminds me of LA in a lot of ways.

 What do you do to stay in shape?
 Is there a workout or activity you do regularly?

-Yoga is my thing, and I work out with a trainer in Yorkville as well.
+Yoga is my thing.
 My mom is a yoga instructor, and I started doing mommy-and-me yoga with her when I was seven.
 I was very resistant as a kid, but she said, “Flower, you will find your practice – just give it time.”
 In college, I started doing it more regularly.